rlefmann/LinearSVM.jl/README.md

 ## ADMM

 Uses the [ADMM framework](https://web.stanford.edu/~boyd/papers/pdf/admm_distr_stats.pdf) by Stephen Boyd.
-The algorithm is developed by Caoxie Zhang, Honglak Lee and Kang G. Shin.
-See [here](http://www.jmlr.org/proceedings/papers/v22/zhang12a/zhang12a.pdf).
+The algorithm is developed by [Caoxie Zhang, Honglak Lee and Kang G. Shin](http://www.jmlr.org/proceedings/papers/v22/zhang12a/zhang12a.pdf).
 For solving the subproblem the dual coordinate descent method is used.

 Start a Julia session and create worker processes, e.g.